New power rates effective July 1, 2020

-The Public Utility Board and City Council voted Tuesday, March 31 to delay this rate increase until July 1, 2020.
-This decision is in response to the current State of Emergency caused by COVID-19.
+This rate increase was originally scheduled for April 1, 2020.
+The Public Utility Board and City Council voted in March to delay this rate increase until July 1, 2020.
+This decision was in response to the State of Emergency caused by COVID-19.

 Residential customers can expect an average increase of about 84 cents per month.
 Some major activities supported by rates include: